nginx-proxy/nginx-proxy/README.md

 ### uWSGI Backends

 If you would like to connect to uWSGI backend, set `VIRTUAL_PROTO=uwsgi` on the backend container.
-Your backend container should than listen on a port rather than a socket and expose that port.
+Your backend container should then listen on a port rather than a socket and expose that port.

 ### Default Host